Official websites use .gov

 Eligibility criteria

 To participate in the NIH AIP, you must be a U.S. citizen or permanent resident.
-Other eligibility requirements differ by educational level and are discussed below.
+In addition, you must be:

 You must also be able to pass a federal background check.
 We strongly encourage you to carefully read the full terms and conditions.
 Ignoring this information could prevent you from taking part in the program.